nihemelandu/supply-chain-anomaly-detection/docs/methodology.md

 ### 1.6 Scope Definition

-**In Scope:**
-- Supplier delivery performance analysis and prediction
-- Historical delivery data analysis
-- Key supplier performance metrics
+**In Scope (Root Causes the Project Will Address):**
+- **Unpredictable supplier deliveries** – Detection and prediction of abnormal delivery behavior through monitoring and early warning systems
+- **Volatile inbound/outbound volumes** – Identification of volume anomalies and forecast deviations using historical data and anomaly detection models
+- **Return pattern anomalies** – Analysis focused on returns likely caused by upstream supply issues such as quality or fulfillment problems
+- **Key supplier performance metrics** – Monitoring lead times, delivery reliability, and order completeness over time
-- Integration with existing supply chain systems for data access
+- **Integration with internal supply chain systems** – Accessing and processing relevant data from ERP, procurement, and logistics systems
-- Dashboard for supply chain team
+- **Dashboard for supply chain operations** – Real-time interface for monitoring alerts, trends, and supplier reliability insights

-**Out of Scope (for initial phase):**
+**Out of Scope (Symptoms the Project Will Not Directly Address):**
-- Demand forecasting improvements
-- Inventory optimization algorithms
-- Returns analysis
-- Transportation optimization
-- Supplier contract negotiations
-- External market factor analysis
+- **Manual inventory rebalancing** – The project will identify inventory risk drivers, but not manage physical stock movements
+- **Production schedule adjustments** – Alerts will support planning, but operational schedule changes remain the responsibility of production teams
+- **Supplier relationship management** – While supplier performance issues will be flagged, negotiation and communication remain with the purchasing team
+- **Case-level return processing** – The focus is on identifying systemic return trends, not handling individual return events
+- **Warehouse staffing or resource allocation** – Decisions regarding labor and space management are outside project scope
+- **Emergency procurement actions** – The project will predict supply risks, but alternate sourcing is handled by procurement
+- **Storage and transport optimization** – These are downstream effects that may improve as variability is reduced, but are not directly addressed by this project

 ### 1.7 Assumptions & Constraints